Kayaking & Whitewater Rafting Insurance

 Kayaking and whitewater rafting are wonderful ways to get out into nature and see the world from a new perspective, right on top of the water!
 Whether you're ready for a relaxing paddle over a still lake or a heart-pounding rush over river rapids, kayaking and rafting insurance can help keep you safe and secure.

 - Unless you're very experienced on the water, be sure to take your adventure with licensed professionals.
-Your risk of injury is much lower when you are on the water with tour companies and individuals who know the area, body of water and how to stay safe while having the best time.
+Your risk of injury is much lower when you're on the water with tour companies and individuals who know the area, body of water and how to stay safe while having the best time.
 Kayaking insurance can ensure that you get the medical care you need should you need it.

 - Pay attention to local warnings and don't go into bodies of water that have been declared dangerous by local authorities.

 - Never go out on the water alone.
 If you're injured or become overtired, it's a good idea to have someone with you so that they can contact emergency services if necessary.